Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Phase-encoding and the Quantum Fourier Transform

 If we consider from this the action of the QFT on each qubit, one notices that, after applying the QFT, the first qubit (which originally had the state $\ket{y_1}$) will possess a state where the phase summation on the right-hand side of Eq.~\eqref{eq_QFT2} reduces to only one term, $[0.y]_{1,1}=y_1/2$.
 Notably, this means the first qubit's final state only depends on its own initial state.
 Meanwhile, the $y_2$ qubit will have two terms, $[0.y]_{2,1}=y_2/2+y_1/4$, for its sum of phases, and thus depends on the initial states of both itself and the first qubit.
 Finally, the $n$th qubit's final state will involve a sum of n terms, and depends on the initial states of all n qubits.
 If we consider each term of these summations as a single phase rotation being controlled by a single qubit, the first qubit requires one such rotation, the second requires two, and so on.
 Further, the first rotation on a given qubit is controlled by itself, while each subsequent rotation is controlled by each qubit that comes before it.

-To implement the QFT described by Eq.~\eqref{eq_QFT2} as a quantum circuit, we must construct the Fourier Transform in terms of unitaries.
+To implement the QFT described by Eq.~\eqref{eq_QFT2} as a quantum circuit, we must construct the process just described in terms of unitaries.
 We therefore introduce the two-qubit controlled rotation phase gate $R_{l}$ and one-qubit Hadamard gate $H$ with which we shall construct the circuit.
 Using the basis ordering common to most textbooks for our matrix representation of quantum operators (sometimes called big-endian convention), we may write the unitary transformations

 where it is understood the dimensions span the corresponding Hilbert space specific to the given qubit(s) that the operator acts upon.
-Both gates can be efficiently constructed with only one or two gates of the universal gate set used by current IBM superconducting quantum \cite{cross2018ibm}.
+Notably, both of these gates can be efficiently constructed with only one or two gates of the universal gate set used by current IBM superconducting quantum devices \cite{cross2018ibm}.

-To perform the QFT on a single $n$-qubit qinteger, we first apply the Hadamard gate to each qubit, followed by consecutive controlled-$R_{l}$ gates as shown in Fig.\ \ref{fig_QFT_circuit}.
-Repeating the procedure for all the qubits in the qinteger's register and including the normalization factor of $1/\sqrt{2}$, we obtain the qubit state shown on the right in Eq. \eqref{eq_QFT2}.
+To perform the QFT on a single $n$-qubit q-integer, we first apply the Hadamard gate to each qubit, followed by consecutive controlled-$R_{l}$ gates as shown in Fig.\ \ref{fig_QFT_circuit}.
+Repeating the procedure for all the qubits in the q-integer's register and including the normalization factor of $1/\sqrt{2}$, we obtain the qubit state shown on the right in Eq. \eqref{eq_QFT2}.

 When a large number of qubits are involved, the conditional rotation $R_{l \rightarrow \infty}\rightarrow I$ of the QFT approaches the identity.
 On one hand, encoding in the QFB therefore requires that the accuracy of the phase shift performed by the physical quantum computer increases exponentially with $n$ to ensure addition via phase shifts remains truly linear at all scales.
 On the other hand, one rarely requires such accuracy for phase rotations between bits of sufficiently different binary order in most practical computations.
 This enables approximation that is particularly useful when working with noisy quantum devices, which is a primary motivation of the AQFT.